dvanmosselbeen/dvm-docs/OS/GNU-Linux/Debian/debian.md

 *The screenshot also shows the File Manager with the content of the CD ROM that got automatically mounted.*

-If you get an error saying the guest system has no CD-ROM, stop the virtual machine, open the machine settings.
-Go to the `Storage` tab and add a new CD-ROM device by clicking on the plus sign (Adds optical device).
+If you get an error saying the guest system has no ``CD-ROM``, stop the virtual machine, open the machine settings.
+Go to the `Storage` tab and add a new ``CD-ROM`` device by clicking on the plus sign (Adds optical device).
 Once done reboot the virtual machine.

 Open the Debian guest terminal, create a new directory , and mount the ISO file: